sawcce/SEBNF/readme.md

 The charater symbol in sebnf is only used for the character range

-Since the character range only accepts characters you don't need to escape them If you want to use a character by ascii code you can do `` $code ``
+Since the character range only accepts characters you don't need to escape them.

+If you want to use a character by ascii code you can do `` $code ``

 #### Unions